evtaccount/telegram-ogn-tracker/README.md

 # Telegram OGN Tracker
-This repository contains a Go implementation (`main.go`) of a Telegram bot that tracks glider positions from the [Open Glider Network](https://www.glidernet.org/).
+This repository contains a Go implementation (`cmd/bot/main.go`) of a Telegram bot that tracks glider positions from the [Open Glider Network](https://www.glidernet.org/).
 It uses the [go-ogn-client](https://github.com/evtaccount/ogn-client) library for receiving beacons.

 ## Usage